 Lanie had an imagination that awed me and many others whose brains are more tilted toward the right.
 She died of ovarian cancer earlier this year, cared for in her last months by devoted family and friends.

 When Jamie began telling me about this recipe, a favorite of Lanie’s, I had to laugh.
-I had never seen Lanie cook.
+I never saw Lanie cook.
 Although she enjoyed good food, Lanie wasn’t someone who spent a lot of time in the kitchen.
-But as I understood what was involved – few ingredients and short, simple preparation – it made sense.
+But once I realized what was involved – few ingredients and short, simple preparation – it made sense.
 And when you see how beautiful the pasta looks at the end, you’ll see why it would appeal to an artist, particularly one who lived steps from New York’s Little Italy.
 This is no tuna noodle casserole.
 As befits Lanie and her special gifts, this dish is way more elegant – and quicker to prepare too!

 In celebration of Lanie’s life and art, here is my version of her pasta with tuna.